Frequently Asked Questions

 Does my electrical panel need to be replaced?

-If you have an older home or business, depending on when your electrial panel was installed, it may need to be replaced.
-Panels that are still using fuses rather than circuit breakers should be upgraded for conveniance and safety.
-Another common reason to need a panel replacement is if your panel no longer is big enough to handle the load demands.
-This could be the result of getting a hot tub for your home or installing a piece of equipment for you business.
+If you have an older home or business, depending on when your electrical panel was installed, it may need to be replaced.
+Panels that are still using fuses rather than circuit breakers should be upgraded for convenience and safety.
+Another common reason to need a panel replacement is to upgrade your electrical system to handle demand for a greater load.
+This could be the result of getting a hot tub for your home or installing a piece of equipment for your business.
+Most residential electrical equipment has a lifespan of about 30-40 years, so many homes are past due for an upgrade.

 Should I be concerned about aluminum wiring in my home?

-Homes that have aluminum wiring are at least 50 times more likely to have electrical fires than homes using copper wire.
+Absolutely!
+Homes that have aluminum wiring are significantly more likely to have electrical fires than homes using copper wire.
 Aluminum wiring is found the most in homes wired between 1965 and 1972.
 The biggest issue with aluminum wiring is not the wiring itself but the connections.
-It is common to have electrical failures due to connections going bad
+It is common to have electrical failures due to connections going bad.
+Homes that were wired with Aluminum are typically more susceptible to failed electrical connections, typically breaking, burning or overheating.

 What is GFCI protection and when is it required?